Presentations for Generalized nilHecke Algebras: nilHecke algebras

-is linearly dependent and the Reidemeister III relation is obtained by solving for coefficients in the dependency relation.
-The Weyl-type commutation relation between $x_{i\pm 1}$ and $\partial_{i}$ can be seen to hold in the same way.
-The far commutativity relations follow by observing that they hold for polynomials in $x_i$ and the operators $s_i \in \Sigma_n$ respectively. \end{proof}
+is linearly dependent and the braid relation is obtained by solving for coefficients in the dependency relation.
+The commutation relation between $x_{i\pm 1}$ and $\partial_{i}$ can be seen to hold in the same way.
+The far commutativity relations follow by observing that they hold for polynomials in $x_i$ and the operators $\s_i \in \Sigma_n$ respectively. \end{proof}

-\begin{corollary} There is a sheaf $\aGNH_n$ of nilHecke algebras defined on $\aM$.
-If $F$ is an $R$-point of $\aM$ then the stalk of $\aGNH_n$ at $F$ is the generalized nilHecke algebra associated to $F$. \end{corollary}